menzzana/DoDA/README.md

 ### Time

-The software keeps track of time and changes it accordingly by pressing a button and set it, or by pressing a button for round, quarter, shift.
+The software keeps track of time and changes it accordingly by pressing a button and set it, or by pressing a button for the different time increases.
 The software also automatically checks if an events occur, and if an event has occured shows information about the event and the deletes it.